 Local vs. public IP address

-If you’re trying to learn how to find your IP address, you need to know the difference between local and public IP addresses.
+To find your IP address, you need to know the difference between local and public IP addresses.
 These are both crucial parts of your computer’s identification information.
 Your local IP address is the internal one, and the public IP address is the external one.
 Websites and other users can access your public address, but the local address — your private IP address — is hidden.

 Your private IP address is the one your router assigns to the device.
 All devices within the same network are assigned a unique, private IP address.
 This address allows devices on a home network to communicate.
 If you need to change your Wi-Fi password, you’ll need to know your router’s IP address.